segabl/pd2-third-person/README.md

 ## Known issues
 - Animations are incorrect on ziplines and during jumping
 - Aiming in third person is difficult since the aim point is not the screen center
+- Activating bipods does not work in third person